aeos42/BRAVO/README.md

 <h6>*Agile scale used: Powers of 2 from 0 to 64*</h6>

 * ID: 001
-⋅⋅As a Google user, I want to see the division of time spent on different websites so that I can view my habits out of curiosity.
-Agile size: 8
+⋅⋅⋅As a Google user, I want to see the division of time spent on different websites so that I can view my habits out of curiosity.
+Agile size: 8⋅⋅

 *ID: 002*<br>
 As a user, I want to interact with my browser visualizations so that I can gain insight about particular elements of the visualization.